Upcycling a pair of jeans is fun!

 Be creative and make the garment unique.
 Try to experiment with studs, golden eyelets, beads, textile paint, bleach pen, trimmings, embroidery or sewing punky stitches.

-Stay unique and ecological!
+Stay eco-unique!
 Your outfit is part of the unique you.
 Which defines you and can make you happy and more confident.
 Being 'the true unique you' is an art and a gift of life.
+Watch here a Ted talk on Youtube, about the art of being yourself.

 - - - - - - - - - - - - - -